probcomp/Gen.jl/docs/src/index.md

 See the [Developer's Guide](https://gen.dev) on how to contribute to the Gen ecosystem.

 ## Supporting and Citing
-- this repo is academic research
-- please star repo
-- please cite
+This repo is part of ongoing research at [ProbComp](http://probcomp.csail.mit.edu) and may later include new experimental  (for the better)!
+If you use Gen for your work, please consider citing us:

 ```bibtex
 @inproceedings{Cusumano-Towner:2019:GGP:3314221.3314642,
  author = {Cusumano-Towner, Marco F. and Saad, Feras A. and Lew, Alexander K. and Mansinghka, Vikash K.},